BlockchainCommons/XID-Quickstart/TUTORIAL_STYLE_GUIDE.md

 - [ ] All code snippets follow variable naming and syntax conventions
 - [ ] Commands work when run sequentially
 - [ ] Outputs match what users will actually see
+- [ ] All explanatory text is outside code blocks as proper markdown
+- [ ] Code blocks contain only executable code (no explanatory comments)
+- [ ] The 👉 emoji is on the line immediately before command code blocks
+- [ ] The 🔍 emoji is on the line immediately before output code blocks
+- [ ] Large code blocks are broken into logical segments with explanatory text between them
 - [ ] Links to other documents are correct
 - [ ] Story consistency is maintained
 - [ ] Fair witness principles are applied